wjschne/apaquarto/README.md

 <img loading="lazy" alt="any text: you like" src="https://img.shields.io/badge/lifecycle-experimental-orange">

 This article template creates [APA Style 7th Edition documents](https://apastyle.apa.org/) in .docx, .html. and .pdf.
+Because the .docx format is still widely used—and often required—my main priority was to ensure compatibility for .docx.
+This is still a work in progress, and I encourage filing a “New Issue” on GitHub if something does not work of if there is a feature missing.

 If you want to type in markdown to create a document in the APA 6th Edition format, I suggest using